8 Fitting Models

 • It also increases the variance of the estimates of the variables’ coefficients.

 One measure is called the Variance Inflation Factor (VIF).
-This a measure of how much a variable will inflate or increase the variance of other variables in the model due to bing multicollinearity with them.
+This a measure of how much a variable will inflate or increase the variance of other variables in the model due to having multicollinearity with them.

-It is useful for identifying which variables might be removed from the model.
+• It is useful for identifying which variables might be removed from the model.

 Let’s use the Auto.csv data.